 Scripture reminds us that Jesus came to bring good news to the poor, to liberate the oppressed, and to release the captives.
 We can be a part of actively changing the larger systems that are hurting people by putting our faith into action.
 We practice justice through policy change as a way to live out this call.

 Part of living out our faith is a strong commitment to racial equity.
 St. Paul’s is committed to a holistic approach to antiracism.
 We are in it for the long haul.
 We are learning, listening, neighboring, and advocating through policy change to live into the truth of our welcome statement to celebrate the worth, dignity, and gifts of every person as a child of God.
 Here are some ways to practice racial justice as part of your faith journey.
-We also have studies and activities available specifically for kids and youth.

 Get involved with MORE2

 While we are not an official congregation member, we are actively partnering with MORE2 – the Metro Organization for Racial and Economic Equity.

 In 2020, we partnered with them to do Voter Engagement phone banking.
 Through the Clergy Caucus and monthly Issues2Action gatherings, we are working on local policy change.
 We are now looking at Medicaid Expansion, Safe & Welcoming Wyandotte, and Criminal Justice reform.

 If you’d like to be an active participant in monthly Issues2Action gatherings, contact Pastor Lora for more information.

 Request a Black Lives Matter yard sign

 Join over 60 St. Paul’s families who are displaying Black Lives Matter signs in their yards in solidarity, support, and love for our neighbors.